top of page

 • A note that you’d like to stay on their radar for future opportunities

-✅ Don’t Expect Career Coaching – Most recruiters aren’t resume writers or career coaches, but if they are, they charge a fee.
+Most recruiters aren’t resume writers or career coaches on the side; if they are, they typically charge a fee for those services.
 If you need help refining your resume or figuring out your career direction, work with a career strategist before reaching out.

 • “Hey [Recruiter’s Name], just a quick note to say I’m still open to opportunities in [your industry].
 Let me know if anything comes up!”